Fenland 50 - Local Plan Timetable

 Keeping the timetable under review

-This timetable reflects our current programme and ambition to adopt Fenland 50 by March 2028.
-It will be kept under review and updated if necessary.
+This timetable was updated on 25 March 2026.
+It reflects our current programme and ambition to submit Fenland 50 for examination in March 2028.
+It will be kept under review and updated monthly.